RallyTechServices/blocker-apps/blocker-arrival-kill/README.md

 ##The data included in this chart will be the following:

- * Any work items (Tasks, Defects or User Stories) that were changed ON or AFTER the first of the month indicated by the selected start date
+ * Any work items (Tasks, Defects or User Stories) that were changed ON or AFTER the first of the month indicated by the selected start date through the current date.
+   Note that the * for the last month indicates that the month may not be complete.
  * Any work items (Tasks, Defects or User Stories) in the currently selected project or any of its children that the current user has access to.
  * Only work items that have a BlockedReason are counted towards the new blocker count.